randybondsjr/transit-ridership/README.md

 ## Installation
 ### Create the Services
+In the root of this repository there is a zip file called `sample gdb.zip` that has all of the structure for all of these classes and tables.
+You can import these into your setup to get started and skip this step.
+(Don't forget to create the REST services!)

 1. Create a Feature Class (Point) called **Ridership Statistics** with the following fields
 	* StopName ( type: esriFieldTypeString , alias: StopName , length: 50 )
 	* RouteNumber ( type: esriFieldTypeString , alias: Route Number , length: 50 , Coded Values: [1: 1 - Summitview / Lincoln] , [2: 2 - Tieton / Nob Hill] , [3: 3 - Mead / Fruitvale] , ...7 more... )